SBG-Systems/qinertiaExamples/README.md

 Qinertia CLI has been designed to be backward compatible.
 A project working with Qinertia 3.0 should thus still work with future Qinertia releases.

-In this repository, you can find demo data for several Qinertia versions to showcase new features.
+In this repository, you can find demo data for each Qinertia versions to showcase new features.
-Please select the right version according to the Qinertia version you are using.
+Please select the right tag version according to the Qinertia version you are using.

 # Demo Projets
 Qinertia offers a Command Line Interface (CLI) to automate processing and integrate PPK in a more complex workflow.